-With fall just around the corner, it is more important than ever to address that summer hair damage and get your locks back to their moisturized, no-frizz state.
-After all, with winter just around the corner, we will be facing a whole new set of hair care problems.
+As we bid farewell to summer, it is more important than ever to address that summer hair damage and get your locks back to their moisturized, no-frizz state.
+After all, come winter we will be facing a whole new set of hair care problems.
 Fixing what summer fun damaged right now is absolutely essential!

 Being outside with the suns hot rays shining down on us and pool days filled with chlorine can sound quite inviting, but it’s important to remember the harm that is being done to our tresses and, even more important, you need to know how to undo it.
 Well-known hair stylist Nathaniel Hawkins, who is best known for working with TRESemme and assisting the contestants on the notorious television show “Project Runway,” offers his advice for how to help restore your hair.

 At home treatments

 There are many different treatments that you can do for your hair from your own home, without spending the high prices at a salon.
 And guess what — they are just as beneficial!
 According to Nathaniel Hawkins, you can take the most popular looks from this falls runway to your hometown’s real-way by giving yourself deep conditioning treatments right at home that will reverse hair damage in no time.

 - Start making your own homemade hair treatments